Roadmap to Co-Producing with the UK

 Photo: Grethe Nygaard

-The UK Focus was presented in collaboration with and supported by the British Film Institute through the BFI National Lottery International Fund, the Royal Norwegian Embassy in London, the British Embassy in Norway, Film London and the British Council.
+The UK Focus was presented in collaboration with and supported by the British Film Institute through the BFI National Lottery International Fund, the Royal Norwegian Embassy in London, Norwegian Film Institute, the British Embassy in Norway, Film London and the British Council.

 Panel discussion on UK/Nordic co-production with Benedikte Danielsen (Norwegian Film Institute), director/producer Mikko Mäkelä (FIN/UK), producer Gabrielle de Cevins (UK), producer James Watson (UK), producer and moderator Kamilla Hodøl (NOR/UK) and producer Roosa Toivonen (Aurora Studios, FIN).
 Photo: Grethe Nygaard